What a Margin Call Is and How It Works in Margin Trading

 Margin Call Example Scenario

-Imagine an investor opens a margin account with $10,000 and borrows an additional $10,000 to purchase $20,000 worth of stock.
-If the stock drops 30% and the account is now worth $14,000, equity is $4,000 against a $10,000 loan, which may fall below the broker’s maintenance requirement.
+- If the stock drops 30% and the account is now worth $14,000, equity is $4,000 against a $10,000 loan, which may fall below the broker’s maintenance requirement.

-At that point, the broker issues a margin call demanding additional funds or liquidation.
-The investor must decide if they should add money, move assets, or sell shares to get the equity back to the required level.
+The investor must decide whether to add money, move assets, or sell shares to bring the equity back to the required level.

 Step-by-Step Breakdown